SQream/sqream_docs/guides/client_drivers/odbc/install_configure_odbc_windows.rst

 .. image:: /_static/images/odbc_windows_installer_screen1.png

 .. note:: The installer will install the driver in ``C:\Program Files\SQream Technologies\ODBC Driver`` by default.
-You can change this path during the installation.
+This path is changable during the installation.

 2. Selecting components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^